 Paula is employed as the Manager, Consumer Services for North Shore Ryde Mental Health Service.
-Paula has also worked for the Mental Health Association NSW Inc. and New Horizons Enterprises.
-Paula is a Surveyor for the Australian Council on Health Care Standards reviewing services across Australia.
-Paula has a BA majoring in Psychology, and together with her lived experience and personal recovery journey contributes to the progression of mental health reform in Australia She is a member of The MHS Learning Network Management Committee and the NSW Public Mental Health Consumer Workers Committee.
-Paula is also a Member of the NSW Mental Health Commission Community Advisory Council; and was Chair of the NSW Mental Health Consumer Workers Committee (2012-13)
+Paula has also worked for the Mental Health Association NSW Inc. (now Wayahead) and New Horizons Enterprises.
+Paula is an Assessor for the Australian Council on Health Care Standards reviewing services across Australia and is a member of The TheMHS Learning Network Board.
+Paula has a BA majoring in Psychology, and together with her lived experience and personal recovery journey contributes to the progression of mental health reform in Australia.
+Paula is a person with a lived experience of mental health issues and was a resident in Richmond Fellowship housing in the original Blackwattle House in the 1980's in another Glebe house in the 1990's.